Key takeaways

 Using GTP order picking methods can help large facilities reduce traveling time and also allow for vertical storage options, making use of otherwise empty space that employees would struggle to reach.
 However, GTP solutions can be expensive to implement and so the benefits need to outweigh the costs for any business considering transitioning to these methods.

 Of course, it isn’t all or nothing.
-Businesses using person-to-goods methods can still use technology to help them optimize their workflows, including warehouse management software.
+Businesses using person-to-goods methods can still use technology to help them automate their workflows, including warehouse management software.

 To reap the full benefits of your warehouse management system, it’s important to choose software that works for your business.
 Warehouse management software like inFlow’s lets you: